maxmpz/powerampapi/poweramp_provider_example/readme.md

 it should return true or do a full documentId hierarchy check as needed.

 See [ExampleProvider.java around line 126](app/src/main/java/com/maxmpz/powerampproviderexample/ExampleProvider.java#L126).

+### Cue Sheets

+At this moment, .cue sheet files are not support for track providers.
+Please create issue here on github if this functionality is needed for your project.

 ### Data Refresh